COVID Testing FAQ's

 What is a rapid antigen test?

-Similar to the Abbott ID Now, rapid antigen tests can be used to screen individuals for COVID-19.
-However, rapid antigen tests have a lower sensitivity and accuracy than molecular tests (e.g., PCR and Abbott ID Now) because they do not use the copying technology (i.e., the amplification step) that is used by molecular tests.
+Rapid antigen tests can be used to screen individuals for COVID-19.
+However, rapid antigen tests have a lower sensitivity than molecular tests (e.g., PCR and Abbott ID Now) because they do not use the copying technology (i.e., the amplification step) that is used by molecular tests.

 Are the COVID-19 tests used in PEI able to diagnose someone who is infected with a variant of concern?

 Yes.
 The variants of concern identified to date do not affect diagnosis though any of the tests used in PEI.
-All specimens that are positive for COVID-19 in PEI are sent to the National Microbiology Laboratory in Winnipeg for genetic sequencing and identification of variants of concern.
-Data on variants of concern detected in PEI can be found here.
+A portion of samples that are positive for COVID-19 in PEI are sent to the National Microbiology Laboratory in Winnipeg for genetic sequencing and identification of variants of concern.